 If the relief of empyema be undertaken during the course of pneumonia, general anæsthesia should not be induced unless the equivalent of one lung is free from pressure or inflammation.
-Oxygen may be administered with the anæsthetic, which should be chloroform or the $C_2E_3$ mixture, if there be any cyanosis, and only a very light anæsthesia maintained.
+Oxygen may be administered with the anæsthetic, which should be chloroform or the C_1E_2 mixture, if there be any cyanosis, and only a very light anæsthesia maintained.

-The cardinal principle in cases of empyema is to keep the sound side uppermost, to allow of its full respiratory expansion; and, in case the abscess burst into a bronchus, to save the healthy lung from invasion and the patient from drowning in the escaping fluid.
+The cardinal principle in cases of empyema is to keep the sound side uppermost, to allow of its full respiratory expansion, and, in case the abscess burst into a bronchus, to save the healthy lung from invasion and the patient from drowning in the escaping fluid.
+Such a catastrophe has happened without this precaution, within the author's knowledge.